OsamuTakahashi/bolt/Readme.md

 * Bytes type is currently not supported in INSERT/UPDATE query
 * Only few functions are usable in INSERT/UPDATE query
 * CASE Conditional expressions is currently not supported in INSERT/UPDATE query
-* CAST expressions is currently not supported in INSERT/UPDATE query

 There is no such a limitation in SELECT and subquery.